LennartHennigs/RG35XX-H-Notes/README.md

 ### Enable Scraping

 - A scraper can download game information to your device.
+- You do need an active internet connection for this.
 - Register an account at [screenscraper.fr](https://www.screenscraper.fr/).
 - Enter your credentials at `Main Menu > Scraper`.